WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 Renders a link control.
 A link control is a controlled input which maintains a value associated with a link (HTML anchor element) and relevant settings for how that link is expected to behave.

-It is designed to provide a standardized UI for the creation of a link throughout the Editor.
+It is designed to provide a standardized UI for the creation of a link throughout the Editor, see History section at bottom for further background.

 ## Relationship to `<URLInput>`